cl-ei/madliar/README.md

 Just run ```madliar-manage runserver localhost:8080```, and you will see "It works !" if you visit http://localhost:8080.

-Now create a web project, run `madliar-manage create_proj [your project name]` command then it will auto-generate some code that establishes a web project.
+Now create a web project, run `madliar-manage create_proj [your project name]` command and some code that establishes a web project will be auto-generated.
 Two folders will be created, one named `management` is used to collection of settings and anothor folder named `application`  you can put your business code in it.

 For example, run the following command to build a "Hello world !" website:
 ```